What's the Buzz About Honey and Babies All About?

 A full serving of Honey Nuts (3/4 cup) has 9 grams of sugar...and that's 8 grams more (or 2 packets of sugar more) than you will find in the original yellow box of regular Cheerios.

-The yellow box is a better bet for babies because it contains more iron, less sugar and more whole grain per serving than Honey Nuts.
+The yellow box is a better bet for babies because it contains more iron, less added sugar (…and no honey) as well as more whole grain per serving than Honey Nuts.

 And another cool thing about Cheerios: they're designed to dissolve in a baby's mouth.
 So once your kiddo gets that pincer grasp thing going on, Cheerios are a safe first food as well (...and way more practical, affordable and nutritious than "puffs" I might add!)